Go to: Meetings & Events | Chapter Officers & Board Members | Chapter News

 If you would like to present at a future chapter meeting, contact us at [email protected].
 Note that we can no longer issue refunds for cancellations; in addition, you must pay in advance — we cannot take payments at the door or invoice you after an event.

 All attendees must register in advance.
+The deadline for registering must be done before 3pm the day of the event.
 We will turn away walk-ins!
-This applies to professionals and to students who are attending for free.
+This applies to professionals and to students.
 We need to know the number of attendees in advance so we can plan accordingly.
 Likewise, if you sign up but later find that you cannot attend, please let us know so we can open up your spot for someone else.
 Please respect these ground rules… and register early to ensure that you reserve your spot.

 Chapter Officers & Board Members